CIPD experts, leaders and practitioners tackle the key issues and questions around the pandemic

 Q: Do we have a legal right to take employees' temperatures at work?

-Staff and residents in care homes for the over 65s and those with dementia now receive regular coronavirus test as part of the new social care testing strategy.
+Staff and residents in care homes for the over 65s and those in certain sectors now receive regular coronavirus test as part of the new social care testing strategy.
 The Government's current advice encompasses the five steps for working safely, along with sector-specific guidance.
 The official advice is still that people should continue to stay at home as much as possible.
 People who can work from home should continue to do so.
 People who can’t work from home (for instance, those working in construction or manufacturing), are being 'actively encouraged to go to work' but to avoid travelling there by public transport if at all possible.
 The detailed guidance does not address general workplace temperature testing, so the decision is left to employers in many cases.
 Certain workers are eligible for NHS drive-through testing.

 Eligibility for NHS testing